achiri/alx-pre_course/0x01-git/README.md

-Excited with the alx git lessons
+Excited with the git lessons from ALX